TotalTechGeek/nspdh/readme.md

 java -jar Dave.jar
 ```

-Which will run the init script and fetch all necessary dependencies (Boost, ASN1C) and will patch the files to be built for your OS.
+Which will run the init script and fetch all necessary dependencies (Crypto++, ASN1C) and will patch the files to be built for your OS.
 Building with dave will allow you to support OpenSSL files.

 Java 8 or higher is required.
 Tested with g++, clang (aliased as g++), and Mingw32_64.

 ### Building without dave

-If you do not want to build with dave, or you would prefer to build the software with a different compiler, you will need to download and extract Boost, and include it in your build.
+If you do not want to build with dave, or you would prefer to build the software with a different compiler, you will need to download and extract Crypto++, and include it in your build.
 The software also requires the OpenMP flag to be enabled for your compiler.

 This build will not include the OpenSSL compatibility features.